paulcodrpub/tool-script/count-subunits-per-unit.md

 unit10    1
 unit11    1
 ```

+Note that if you have unit numbering like `unit001, unit101 and unit234`, this script can handle it.

 # What is it?
 Bash shell script to be executed in Terminal of Mac or Linux